saxenavansh1236-web/OSINT--PROJECT/readme.md

 # Windows — download from https://exiftool.org and add to PATH
 ```
 If ExifTool isn't installed, `/image-osint` still loads but scans fail with a clear message.
-Individual analysis features degrade independently if their own dependency is missing.
+Individual analysis features degrade independently if their own dependency is missing — with the exception of Hidden Embedded Data Detection (`hidden_data_extractor.py`), which is imported at the top of `app.py` outside the usual `try/except ImportError` pattern.
+Make sure this module and its dependencies are present, or the whole app will fail to start.

 ### 5. Configure environment variables
 Copy the block from [Environment Variables](#environment-variables) into a `.env` file at the project root.